 Your on-hill training will focus on three aspects of skiing: all-mountain free skiing, slopestyle that is integrated into big mountain competition, and backcountry travel and awareness.
 When focusing on big mountain skiing, your coaches will teach you techniques and tactics to appropriately navigate variable terrain and snow conditions, how to evaluate lines and assess hazards and ultimately, how to ski appropriate lines within the limits of your ability level.

-On-hill training focuses on three aspects of skiing: all-mountain free skiing, slope-style that is integrated into big mountain competition, and backcountry travel and awareness.
-When focusing on big mountain skiing, coaches teach athletes techniques and tactics to appropriately navigate variable terrain and snow conditions, how to evaluate lines and assess hazards and ultimately, how to ski appropriate lines within the limits of each athlete's ability level.
-On slope-style terrain, athletes focus on fundamental jumps and spins before moving on to harder off-axis aerial moves that will be incorporated into freeskiing competition.
-In the backcountry, coaches teach athletes how to use beacons, probes and shovels, recognize potential hazards and making informed decisions regarding skiing out of bounds.
-With small training groups, the daily on-snow focus is tailored to the individual needs and goals of each student-athlete.
+On slope-style terrain, you'll focus on fundamental jumps and spins before moving on to harder off-axis aerial moves that will be incorporated into freeskiing competition.
+In the backcountry, your coaches will teach you how to use beacons, probes and shovels, recognize potential hazards and make informed decisions regarding skiing out of bounds.
+With small training groups, the daily on-snow focus is tailored to your individual needs and goals.

-SBA Freeriders prepare for the winter competition season by attending fall and spring on-snow and dryland camps in a variety of locations including Mammoth Mountain, Beartooth Basin, Woodward Tahoe and Mt Hood.
-Athletes receive additional air awareness and body control training at Woodward Tahoe, a world class indoor action sports training facility located only three miles away.
+You'll prepare for the winter competition season by attending fall and spring on-snow and dryland camps in a variety of locations including Mammoth Mountain, Beartooth Basin, and Mount Hood.
+You'll also train for air awareness and body control at Woodward Tahoe, a world-class indoor action sports training facility located only three miles away.